torgeiba/torgeiba.github.io/_posts/2022-09-17-vectors-and-tensors.md

 So then it may be tempting to say that the definition of tensors in the tensor product space $U \otimes V$ is just the union of all the tensor products of vectors from $U$ with vectors from $V$.
 However, it is easy to show that this would leave out tensors on the form $u \otimes v + r \otimes s$, if we let $u$, $v$, $r$, and $s$ be linearly independent vectors from a four-dimensional space $V$ and we consider the tensor product space $V \otimes V$.

+So we can do to remedy this is to include every linear combination of all tensor products of vectors from $U$ and vectors from $V$.
+Since $U \otimes V$ is a vector space, it is possible to choose a basis for it and taking the span of the basis vectors of the tensor product space should therefore yield all the tensors in that space.
+But since the result does not depend on which basis was chosen, the result is basis-independent.
+It is important that the tensor product of $U$ and $V$ should not depend on a choice of basis in either.

+Some more abstract, but equivalent, definitions of the tensor product of vector spaces that do not referr to a basis at all are via quotient spaces or via the universal property.

 ### The Evaluation Map